equinor/EIT-hub/docs/design/readme.md

 EIT-Hub Minium Viable Product
 ============================

 The goal of EIT-Hub help development of IoT prototypes.
 By removing some of the annoying not fun stuff.
-This first MVP have goal of removing 3 hazels:
+This first MVP have goal of removing 3 hassle:

 1. Gui.
 2. Security.